pkoetzing/package-sample/README.md

-# How to work with own Python packages
+# How to work with Python packages

 https://vf-commonit.visualstudio.com/VDP-BAM-Training/_git/python-package-sample

 1. How to structure your project/package
 2. How to make use of the \_\_init__.py
 3. How Python finds and imports your modules
+4. The difference between absolute and relative imports
-4. How **editable** installs will help you
+5. How **editable** installs will help you
-5. How to configure logging
+6. How to configure logging

 ## Sample Program Flow